luvnft/npub/README.md

 **Provisioning**

-This demo has been built to be expanded in the future to handle real IoT devices.
+This demo has been built with real device provisioning in mind.
 You may see strange workflows in the code, for example, assigning the simulator an ID and then asking that same simulator for the ID it was just assigned.
 The intention is to show that these two pieces of information would usually come from a provisioning server in production and hence the workflow is separated.

 **Message Persistence:**

 - For ease of use, this demo lacks any kind of serverside message persistence.
-Most customers deploying an IoT solution with PubNub to production will choose to use **[PubNub App Context](https://www.pubnub.com/docs/sdks/javascript/api-reference/objects)** to store attributes of the device.
+Most customers deploying this kind of solution with PubNub will choose to use **[PubNub App Context](https://www.pubnub.com/docs/sdks/javascript/api-reference/objects)** to store attributes of the device.
 This is analogous to a 'device shadow' in AWS or 'twin device' in Azure.
 - Because entities are only stored locally, if you refresh the page you will lose any created simulators.  **This is a limitation of the demo, not a limitation of PubNub**.
-- You will also see this if you open multiple instances of this application in different browser tabs.
-Any device (simulator) you create will only have its messages subscribed to by the tab in which you created the device.

-**MQTT:**

-- Most IoT solutions will use [MQTT](https://www.pubnub.com/learn/glossary/mqtt/) to exchange messages between devices and a server.
-PubNub offer an [MQTT bridge](https://www.pubnub.com/docs/sdks/mqtt-pubnub-bridge) to integrate devices that communicate via MQTT and many of our IoT customers choose to take advantage of this.
-The simulated devices spawned by this application only support the [PubNub JavaScript SDK](https://www.pubnub.com/docs/sdks/javascript) - **This is a limitation of the demo, not a limitation of PubNub**.
-MQTT integration is best done using real devices.
-- **Real Devices:** Although this dashboard has been designed to integrate with real devices, the step-by-step tutorial to do this is left for a future exercise.

-**Events &amp; Actions**

-- PubNub's "[Events &amp; Actions](https://www.pubnub.com/docs/functions/events-and-actions)" feature allows you to listen for specific, configurable events and take the appropriate action such as invoking a webhook or [PubNub Function](https://www.pubnub.com/docs/functions/overview).
-Events &amp; Actions are ideal for IoT use cases, for example alerting the dashboard if a temperature sensor indicates food is stored above an acceptable temperature, the person monitoring the dashboard could then take immediate action to resolve the situation.
-- This demo does not include Events &amp; Actions but this is left for a future exercise.